flutter/packages/packages/camera/camera_android_camerax/README.md

 ### Concurrent preview display, video recording, and image streaming
 The CameraX plugin only supports the concurrent camera use cases supported by Camerax; see [their documentation][6] for more information.
-To avoid usage of unsupported concurrent use cases, the plugin behaves according to the ofllowing:
+To avoid the usage of unsupported concurrent use cases, the plugin behaves according to the following:

 * If the preview is paused (via `pausePreview`), concurrent video recording and image streaming (via `startVideoCapturing(cameraId, VideoCaptureOptions(streamCallback:...))`) is supported.